The Marketer's AI Reckoning

 TL;DR

-Image and video generation: Product shots, social media visuals, short-form video scripts.
-DALL-E, Midjourney, and Runway produce content that used to require photographers, designers, and videographers.
+Image and video.
+Product shots, social visuals, short-form video scripts.
+DALL-E, Midjourney, Runway produce content that once required designers and videographers.
+Not always perfect—but fast and cheap.

 What AI Gets Wrong